CarLinkTeam/car-link-nestjs-and-graphql/README.md

 The application uses TypeORM with PostgreSQL for data persistence.
 Entity relationships:

 - Users have many Vehicles (one-to-many)
-- Users have many Reviews (one-to-many)
+- Rental have one Review (one-to-one)
 - Vehicles have many Rentals (one-to-many)
-- Vehicles have many Reviews (one-to-many)
+- Vehicles have many unavailabilities (one-to-many)

 Each entity has validation rules implemented through DTOs and TypeORM decorations.